What Is Undue Influence?

 - Frequent references to and dependence on a potential influencer

 If you recognize any of these signs, it is crucial to contact an experienced attorney as soon as possible.
-At Janssen Law, PLC, we will help you understand all your options to confront these challenges or to contest a will after the fact.
+At Janssen Law, PLC, Dallas will help you understand all your options when confronting these challenges or contesting a will after the fact.

 Contesting A Will